estill01/AutoCoder_Toolkit/README.md

-# Code Translation Toolkit 🪄
+# AutoCode Toolkit 🪄

-This toolkit helps you translate code between different programming languages, find alternative imports for packages, and perform various code processing tasks such as error fixing, and basic refactoring.
+The AutoCode Toolkit helps you find and fix errors, perform code-quality refactoring, translate code between different programming languages (and find substitute packages and imports).

 ## Installation
 Clone the repo then install the dependencies via `poetry`: